 Oh dear readers, you have missed out on something entirely too magical to describe with words.
 May I submit for your perusal:

 So, casseroles aren’t pretty.
-I searched on the ever-present truth-speaking website Wikipedia and found my most favorite history-of-food description ever.
+I searched on the ever-present truth-speaking internet, and found my most favorite history-of-food description ever.

 “In 1866, Elmire Jolicoeur, a French Canadian immigrant, invented the precursor of the modern casserole in Berlin, New Hampshire.
 The casseroles we know today are a relatively modern invention.
 Early casserole recipes consisted of rice that was pounded, pressed, and filled with a savoury mixture of meats such as chicken or sweetbreads.
 Some time around the 1870s this sense of casserole seems to have slipped into its current sense.
 Cooking in earthenware containers has always been common in most nations, but the idea of casserole cooking as a one-dish meal became popular in America in the twentieth century, especially in the 1950s when new forms of lightweight metal and glassware appeared on the market.
 By the 1970s casseroles took on a less-than sophisticated image.”